 This course provides an intermediate study of ASL structure and teaches ASL, a visual-gestural language, using second language teaching techniques and learning strategies.
 American Sign Language is the sign language of the Deaf community in the United States.
 This class is intended as an elective education course.
 Students may enroll for full credit only.
-Prerequisites: SPED 320 Offered caring computer only.

-Offered spring semester only
+Prerequisites: SPED 320 Offered spring semester only